sensu/sensu-docs/content/sensu-go/6.7/web-ui/sensu-catalog.md

 When you find an integration you want to use, click the integration tile to open the detail page.
 To configure and install an integration:

-1. Click **INSTALL** to open the configuration wizard.
+1. Click **INSTALL** to open the configuration dialog.
-The configuration wizard is a multi-page form with fields and prompts for collecting additional configuration attributes for the integration.
+The configuration dialog is a multi-page form with fields and prompts for collecting additional configuration attributes for the integration.
-2. Type values in each attribute field in the wizard to configure the integration for your instance.
+2. Type values in each attribute field in the dialog to configure the integration for your instance.
-Use the **NEXT** and **BACK** buttons to navigate through wizard pages as needed.
+Use the **NEXT** and **BACK** buttons to navigate through configuration dialog pages as needed.
 3. Review the resource definitions on the Summary page.
 4. Click **APPLY** to save your configuration and create the integration resources.
-5. Click **FINISH** on the confirmation page to close the configuration wizard.
+5. Click **FINISH** on the confirmation page to close the configuration dialog.

 {{% notice note %}}
 **NOTE**: When you click **APPLY** in step 4, Sensu creates all of the resources the integration requires.
 Check resources are automatically published and will execute immediately.
 {{% /notice %}}

-The configuration wizard suggests values for each attribute field.
+The configuration dialog suggests values for each attribute field.
 These suggestions are collected from your existing resources and refined based on the specific requirements of the integration.
-For example, if you are setting up a metrics collection integration that requires a pipeline, the wizard will only suggest existing metrics-compatible pipelines for that integration.
+For example, if you are setting up a metrics collection integration that requires a pipeline, the dialog will only suggest existing metrics-compatible pipelines for that integration.
-If you do not have any metrics-compatible pipelines, the wizard will not make suggestions for that attribute.
+If you do not have any metrics-compatible pipelines, the dialog will not make suggestions for that attribute.

-The Summary page of the configuration wizard lists the definition for each resource that Sensu will create when you click **APPLY**.
+The Summary page of the configuration dialog lists the definition for each resource that Sensu will create when you click **APPLY**.
-These resource definitions include the attribute values you provided in the configuration wizard.
+These resource definitions include the attribute values you provided in the configuration dialog.
 Click the dropdown arrows to review the resource definitions:

-{{< figure src="/images/catalog_integration_summary_definitions.gif" alt="Summary page of configuration wizard for a Sensu Catalog integration" link="/images/catalog_integration_summary_definitions.gif" target="_blank" >}}
+{{< figure src="/images/catalog_integration_summary_definitions.gif" alt="Summary page of configuration dialog for a Sensu Catalog integration" link="/images/catalog_integration_summary_definitions.gif" target="_blank" >}}

 The resulting resource definitions represent Sensu's recommended configuration for the integration.